blueapple1120/replicate-connector-for-kafka/docs/source_connector.rst

 CDC Format
 ^^^^^^^^^^

 Two types of change data capture format are supported for Kafka messages.
-See the configuration option ``connector.publish.cdc.format``.
+See the configuration option ``connector.publish.cdc.format``

 Change Row publishing
 ^^^^^^^^^^^^^^^^^^^^^